Frost*

-Frost* are an English neo-progressive rock supergroup, formed in 2004 by Jem Godfrey and members of Arena, Kino, and IQ.
+Frost* are an English neo-prog supergroup, formed in 2004 by Jem Godfrey and members of Arena, Kino, and IQ.
 Frost* released their first studio album, Milliontown, in 2006, before splitting up.
 In 2008, Godfrey reformed Frost*, adding Darwin's Radio vocalist and guitarist, Declan Burke, to the lineup, and released their second album, Experiments in Mass Appeal.
 The band disbanded again in 2011, to reunite later in September, after a brief hiatus.

-Frost* released their long-awaited third studio album Falling Satellites in 2016 and followed up with their fourth album Day and Age in 2021.
+Frost* released their third studio album Falling Satellites in 2016 and followed up with their fourth album Day and Age in 2021.